SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

 --------

--   Express.js, a Sinatra-inspired web development framework for Node.js, and the de-facto standard for the majority of Node.js applications out there today.
+-   Express.js, a Sinatra-inspired web development framework for Node.js, and the de-facto standard for the majority of Node.js applications currently in use.

 -   Express is the most popular Node web framework, and is the underlying library for a number of other popular Node web frameworks.
 It provides